Choretly/Choretly/README.md

 * Registration for customer
 * Registration for contractor
+* Swiping Leftjobs from list view to send invoice or process payment with customer
+* Swiping Right to archieve the job
 * Having rating for customer and worker
 * Communication between customer and worker through app
 * Tipping option for processing payment